 When you try this in the dojo, make sure your partner really knows his breakfalls (ukemi), or else there might be a nasty neck injury on the schedule.

 Also, do I even have to mention what kata this bunkai is from?

 And lastly, my all-time personal favorite old-school Karate throw: the reverse sledgehammer.

-Or, as pro wrestlers call it nowadays; the piledriver.
+Or, as pro wrestlers call it; the piledriver.

-As your opponent desperately tries to attack you again (for the ninth time in a row now!) deflect his high punch (jodan-zuki) by stepping back with a rising block (age-uke).
-Quickly slide forward on the outside of your opponent’s attack, reaching around his upper back with your blocking hand as your free hand slides in front of his belly.
-Now flip him over, laugh manically for a couple of seconds and finish off by dumping him on his head (either by simply releasing the grip or sitting down yourself).
+As your opponent desperately tries to attack you, deflect his high punch (jodan-zuki) by stepping back with a rising block (age-uke).
+Quickly slide forward and reach around his upper back with your blocking hand as your free hand slides in front of his belly.
+Now flip him over, laugh manically for a couple of seconds and finish off by dumping him on his head.

 And that’s it.